IHTSDO/snowstorm/docs/updating-snomed-and-extensions.md

 }
 ```

-Click on 'Try it now' and note the ID of the import as you will need it for the next step (look for a UUID like `d0b30d96-3714-443e-99a5-2f282b1f1b0` in the Location response header).
+Click on 'Execute' and note the ID of the import as you will need it for the next step (look for a UUID like `d0b30d96-3714-443e-99a5-2f282b1f1b0` in the Location response header).
 As before, the RF2 file needs to be uploaded next.
 This can be done through Swagger using the /imports/{importId}/archive endpoint, or via curl.
 In both cases, specify the ID recovered in the previous step:

 ```bash